Vladimir Šenauer

-Vladimir "Geza" Šenauer (Schönauer) (29 November 1930 – 5 January 2013) was a Croatian professional footballer.
+Vladimir "Geza" Šenauer (also spelled Schönauer; 29 November 1930 – 5 January 2013) was a Croatian and Yugoslav professional footballer.

 Early life and family

 Šenauer was born in Split, Littoral Banovina, to Geza Schönauer, Jewish leather merchant from Daruvar, and Zorka (née Rakelić), Split born Catholic.
 He was raised Jewish by his family.
 His father owned the boutique and newsstand in Split.
 During World War II, officer of the Italian army protected the Schönauer family from persecutions.
 In 1943, he advised them to leave Split before the arrival of Nazis and Ustaše.
 In September 1943, the Independent State of Croatia took over the Split from the Italian fascists, so Šenauer and his family escaped to hide on the island of Vis.
 Soon after they escaped to Bari, Italy. Šenauer's paternal grandmother, most of his closer and wider family were killed during the Holocaust. Šenauer returned to Split in 1947, few days before his father.